Murphy's law: History

 It is found that anything that can go wrong at sea generally does go wrong sooner or later, so it is not to be wondered that owners prefer the safe to the scientific … Sufficient stress can hardly be laid on the advantages of simplicity.
 The human factor cannot be safely neglected in planning machinery.
 If attention is to be obtained, the engine must be such that the engineer will be disposed to attend to it.

-American Dialect Society member Bill Mullins has found a slightly broader version of the aphorism in reference to stage magic.
+ADS member Bill Mullins found a slightly broader version of the aphorism in reference to stage magic.
 The British stage magician Nevil Maskelyne wrote in 1908:

 It is an experience common to all men to find that, on any special occasion, such as the production of a magical effect for the first time in public, everything that can go wrong will go wrong.
 Whether we must attribute this to the malignity of matter or to the total depravity of inanimate things, whether the exciting cause is hurry, worry, or what not, the fact remains.

+In astronomy, "Spode's Law" refers to the phenomenon that the skies are always cloudy at the wrong moment; the law was popularized by amateur astronomer Patrick Moore but dates from the 1930s.

 In 1948, humorist Paul Jennings coined the term resistentialism, a jocular play on resistance and existentialism, to describe "seemingly spiteful behavior manifested by inanimate objects", where objects that cause problems (like lost keys or a runaway bouncy ball) are said to exhibit a high degree of malice toward humans.

-In 1949, according to Robert A.J.
-Matthews in a 1997 article in Scientific American, lay the origin of the name "Murphy's law", whereas the concept itself had already long since been known to humans.
-As quoted by Richard Rhodes, Matthews said, "The familiar version of Murphy's law is not quite 50 years old, but the essential idea behind it has been around for centuries. […] The modern version of Murphy's Law has its roots in U.S. Air Force studies performed in 1949 on the effects of rapid deceleration on pilots."
-Matthews goes on to explain how Captain Edward A. Murphy was the eponym, but only because his original thought was modified subsequently into the now established form that is not exactly what he himself had said.

-In 1952, as an epigraph to a mountaineering book, John Sack described the same principle as an "ancient mountaineering adage":
+In 1952, as an epigraph to the mountaineering book The Butcher: The Ascent of Yerupaja, John Sack described the same principle, "Anything that can possibly go wrong, does", as an "ancient mountaineering adage".

-Anything that can possibly go wrong, does.